Country Report Oman

 (+) Strong external position

-Oman’s continuously high oil export revenues have resulted in years of subsequent external surpluses and a significant amount of FX-reserves.
+Oman’s continuously high oil export revenues have resulted in years of subsequent external surpluses, significant amount of FX-reserves and low public debt.

 (-) Weak labour market

 The education level in Oman remains low and results in a poorly skilled Omani workforce and high dependence on expatriate workers.

 (-) Narrow economy is too dependent on the oil sector

 The economic structure of Oman is very weak with the high dependence on oil export revenues resulting in a very high vulnerability to fluctuations of global oil prices.